SEARCH - click here

 So, you think that your product is the best thing since sliced bread?
 And your grandma and sister and best friend all agree?
 Great, are you going to be selling your entire inventory to them?
 Because if you are not, then you need to first figure out if anyone else agrees with you.
 A focus group will run you about $5,000 but can save you tens of thousands of misdirected, misspent and wasted advertising dollars.
 We have seen this happen.
 Spend $500 on a Survey Monkey survey if you are low on cash but do something.
 Find and talk to a couple potential customers and have them try your product before you mass produce it and advertise.

-Too often we see prospects who want us to promote their product but have not thought about much beyond that.
+We're talking in the first month, first quarter, first year for your brand or product launch?
+All too often we see prospects who want us to promote their product but have not thought about much beyond that.
 It is mindboggling how often entrepreneurs are willing to spend investor money willy-nilly, without a plan.
 I still get wistfully nostalgic about one of my first clients as a digital marketer who was able to articulate a set of goals for me that made possible, for us both to be successful.
 I even still remember the figures.
 She wanted to sell 350 $50 monthly software subscriptions by the end of July, wanted to pay no more than $80 per acquisition (including spend on media and our services), because she knew her lifetime value of a customer was around $1350 on average, so $80 to get a customer would give her an acceptable ROI.
 And we were having the discussion in February or March.
 She was estimating based on what she knew about her business from having been at the frontlines with her sales team.
 We met then exceeded that goal and drove the cost per acquisition down to $25.
 This company remained a client for the next 5 years, growing their media budget from $2000 to $30,000 per month, and eventually could afford to hire a marketing team, which is what we expected.

 The point is, she had a goal, some targets, even if back-of-the-envelope, based in some reality that allowed us to build a plan, estimate a budget to achieve that plan during a known and realistic time frame.
 Budget, cost per acquisition and time to generate the goal all matter and should be considered before you spend your first advertising dollar.